Streampunk/sdpoker/README.md

 # SDPoker

-CLI tool and library for testing SMPTE ST2110 SDP files.
+CLI tool and library for testing SMPTE ST2110 Session Description Protocol (SDP) files.
 The tool attempts to apply a number of rules that test relevant clauses of [RFC 4566](https://tools.ietf.org/html/rfc4566), SMPTE ST 2110-10/20/30 and AES-67.
 The tool currently has 105 possible tests.

 Just because an SDP passes these tests does not mean it is 100% valid.
 However, if it fails one of tests, the file is likely to need some work!